FeltMC/optifine-alternatives/README.md

   - Available for: 1.17 -> 1.18
 - [Logical Zoom] - Super simple zoom key for Minecraft.
   - Available for: 1.15 -> 1.18
-- [Ok Zoomer] - Adds a highly-configurable zoom key for Fabric.
-The zoom is yours!
+- [WI Zoom] - The zoom from the Wurst Client as a standalone mod.
   - Available for: 1.14 -> 1.18
 - [Quick Spyglasser] - Adds a client-side keybind for using a spyglass anywhere in your inventory.
   - Available for: 1.17